oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 So, now you have two options.

-The first method is to add a `if` condition checking if the `a` is a string.
+The first method is to add an `if` condition checking if the `a` is a string.

 ```typescript
 if (typeof a === 'string') {